Project Management Fundamentals

 USD

-Enroll before 28th February and get high quality lamination on your hardcopy certificate absolutely free!
+Enroll before 31th May and get high quality lamination on your hardcopy certificate absolutely free!
 Use your certificate to your advantage by showing your certified credentials to prospective employers and recruiters.

 Syllabus

-Introduction to Project Management
+Project Management Overview

-In this lesson, you will discover the characteristics and goals of effective control systems and be able to identify the benefits of control.
-You will learn the prerequisites to use control, explore the different steps of the control process, and identify problems with using control.
-You will also discover the various types of control techniques.
+We'll start off this lesson with an overview of the control process, and we'll review the reactions that many people have to it.
+You'll discover the characteristics and goals of effective control systems and be able to identify the benefits of control.
+You'll learn the prerequisites to use control, find out how to use steps of the control process, and identify problems with using control.
+You'll also discover the various types of control techniques.

 The Project Manager and the Project Team

-The Project Plan
+The Project Plan (Part 1)

 Requirements